YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/README.md

 2. Implementation of a Hamiltonian Neural Network
 3. Training scripts for both single and double pendulum experiments
 4. Visualization tools for comparing true and predicted trajectories, as well as energy conservation
+5. Notebooks for both single, and double pendulum application

 ## Repository Structure